tinacms/tinacms-site/content/docs/gatsby/markdown.md

 2. Register the plugin with Tina
 3. Configure how content is created by:
    - Formatting the filename & path
-   - Providing default frontmatter
+   - Providing default front matter
    - Providing a default body

-###1.
-Creating Content-Button Plugins
+### 1. Creating Content-Button Plugins

 Tina uses `content-button` plugins to make creating content possible.
 These buttons are accessible from the sidebar menu.
 The `createRemarkButton` function helps us constructs `content-button` plugins for creating markdown files.